T-Mose/AutomatedGrading/README.md

 ﻿# Automatic Grader

 ## Overview
-This repository contains Python scripts for automating the process of cloning, compiling, and running unit tests on student Java repositories.
+This repository contains Python scripts for automating the process of cloning, compiling, and running unit tests on student repositories for both Java and Go programming languages.
 It works with repositories hosted on `gits-15.sys.kth.se` and reads student IDs from an Excel file.
+For Java tasks (Task-1 to Task-19), it follows the traditional naming scheme, while for Go tasks (Task-20 and above), it uses the palinda naming convention.
 Optionally, it can automatically create GitHub issues based on the results of the compilation and testing.
 Additionally, the script can provide detailed feedback using GPT analysis.

+### Language and Task Mapping
+- **Java Tasks (1-18)**: Repository suffix follows `task-{number}` format
+- **Java Task 19**: Special case using `quicksort` suffix
+- **Go Tasks (20+)**: Repository suffix follows `palinda-{n}` format where n = task_number - 19
+  - Example: Task-20 → palinda-1, Task-21 → palinda-2, etc.

 ![Overview Graph](images/overview_graph.png)